“Narcissistic personalities care only for themselves, their needs and their priorities.

 "Some degree of narcissism is likely a natural state for most of us.

-It becomes a personality disorder in the absence of compassion.
+It becomes a personality disorder with the absence of compassion.

 Love for others is not possible without compassion."